Riruru612/Agentic_AI/README.md

 # Project Description

-# FinNexus AI – A Smart Multi-agent Platform for Business & Finance
+# Finvexis AI – A Smart Multi-agent Platform for Finance, Business & Sales

-**FinNexus AI is the intelligent A.I.powered platform to manage finance, operations, sales & hiring all at one place for businesses.** It utilises Agentic AI system: A new approach of multiple specialised agents, which collaborate under the auspices of one central controller (orchestrator) to address business problems.
+**Finvexis AI is the intelligent A.I.powered platform to manage finance, operations, sales & hiring all at one place for businesses.** It utilises Agentic AI system: A new approach of multiple specialised agents, which collaborate under the auspices of one central controller (orchestrator) to address business problems.

 Today, most businesses use different tools for invoicing, tax calculation, KPI tracking, lead management, and hiring.
 Because these tools are separate, it becomes difficult to make fast and informed decisions.
-FinNexus AI solves this problem by combining everything into one intelligent system where AI agents collaborate to provide insights and automation.
+Finvexis AI solves this problem by combining everything into one intelligent system where AI agents collaborate to provide insights and automation.

 The platform is divided into three main areas: